Monday, January 13

 Saturday Night at the Movies.

-Voices of Music will host an evening of wonderful music performed by The New Esterhazy Quartet, the Alchemy Trio and Voices of Music.
+Voices of Music Voices of Music will host an evening of wonderful music performed by The New Esterhazy Quartet, the Alchemy Trio and Voices of Music.
 This performance will be recorded in high definition video.
 This will be an annual event where Voices of music invites other early music groups to join.
 In 2015 this event will include a concert as well as a film component showing highlights from this 2014 concert on the big screen.

 8PM (followed by a wine and cheese reception)